DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-09-deleting-and-withdrawing.md

 ---
 title: Deleting and withdrawing courses
-description: And why there are both.
+description: And why there are both
 date: 2019-03-09
 screenshots:
   items: